 At only 4.5 inches tall, the boots won’t block out really deep snow, but its overall fit makes it ideal for cold-weather hiking and urban exploration.
 Matching its performance is its aesthetic which is both timeless (that all-leather upper and traditional silver hiking boot eyelets) and contemporary (that bold white sole).
 The Mountain 600 comes in sand, gray, walnut, and a special-edition brown model with pops of green and yellow, made in partnership with Portland’s Major League Soccer team, the Timbers.

-Best Buy: Columbia Bangor Slip Omni-Heat Boot
+Best Value: Columbia Bangor Slip Omni-Heat Boot

 Buying the right winter boot should be considered an investment, something that will last you several seasons, and the Bangor Slip Omni-Heat Boot comes with that same assurance — just sans sticker shock.
 The waterproof boot uses Columbia’s proprietary Omni-Heat Reflective technology, breathable material lined with tiny silver dots that reflect the body heat back into the boot without over-heating your feet.
 This warmth is further buoyed by 200 grams of insulation to handle temps as low as -25 degrees Fahrenheit.
 Sealed-seam uppers are made of durable nubuck suede and leather that can handle snow, slush, and rain, while the Techlite midsole is lightweight and provides long-lasting comfort, superior cushioning, and high energy return.
 The outsole, however, may be where the boot really separates itself from the pack.
 Made in partnership with tire-maker Michelin, Ice Control Technology uses anti-slip rubber combined with a special tread design for solid grip on snow and ice down to -22 degrees.
 Even though it’s a slip-on boot (making it easy to get on and off) the fit feels very snug without choking off your circulation.
 Functionally, the Bangor is all business.
 But its black-and-white liner, which can be folded down and proudly displayed, also adds a welcome touch of style.

-For Stylish Warmth: Blundstone Thermal Boot
+Best Style: Blundstone Thermal Boot

 Blundstones were born in 1870 in the unforgiving environs of Tasmania, and are today a classic piece of footwear with legions of followers, from hipsters to hikers to field workers.
 Their Thermal Boot takes the company’s traditional slip-on design and upgrades just about everything to make them winter-ready.
 The rustic leather uppers are 100-percent waterproof, paired with waterproof elastic and latex seams which keep things forever dry.
 The boot also has thermal Thinsulate insulation which delivers serious warmth, with a removable sheepskin footbed that’s almost too hot to handle, but will keep you warm when you spend hours standing around on the frozen ground.
 The midsole is cushioned for comfort, with an SPS Max Comfort system for serious shock absorption, while the outsole is made of slip-resistant TPU.
 Twin pull handles making getting the boot on and off a breeze.
 And — as many Blundstone loyalists will testify — they’re built to last a lifetime.
 It comes in a rustic brown with black contrasting soles or in all black.

-For Lots of Snow: Bogs Classic High Insulated Work Boots
+Best for Warmth: Bogs Classic High Insulated Work Boots

 If your typical winters include frolicking through feet upon feet of fresh snow, the Classic High Insulated Work Boot will keep all that white stuff on the outside.
 The pull-on ten-inch-tall boot is 100-percent waterproof, made from a mix of durable hard rubber as well as a stretchy upper section to make pulling them off a breeze.
 Inside, seven millimeters of four-way stretch Neo-Tech comprise the inner bootie providing warmth and comfort down to a frigid -40 degrees, while the non-slip, non-marking, self-cleaning outsole will find solid purchase on snow, slush, and ice thanks in part to the over-aggressive lug pattern.
 At 5.24 pounds per pair, they’re not the lightest boots on the market, but they might be some of the warmest, which is probably why they also include DuraFresh bio-technology that actively fights unwanted odors.
 Bonus: for every boot purchased, Bogs donates two percent of the revenue to outdoor education programs.

-For Icy Situations: Icebug Ivalo2 BUGrip Boots
+Best for Ice: Icebug Ivalo2 BUGrip Boots

 Very few boots can reliably find purchase when trying to navigate a trail or road covered in sheets of black ice, but the Icebug Ivalo2 is one of them, thanks to its BUGrip outsole, which employs 16 dynamic carbide studs that cling to all winter surfaces from snow to ice to wet wood.
 The uppers are a heady mix of weather-proof materials: treated ripstop nylon, suede, and polyurethane rubber, delivering an aesthetic that almost looks space-aged thanks to its center zip and back pull tab.
 Fleece lining adds warmth and an EVA midsole is equipped with ESS stabilizers for sure-footed steps.